Jonathan2251/lbd/source/backendstructure.rst

 Cpu0.td information.

-According "section Target Registration" [#]_, we can register Cpu0 backend classes at LLVMInitializeCpu0TargetMC() on demand by the dynamic register mechanism as the above function, LLVMInitializeCpu0TargetMC().
+According "section Target Registration" [#registration]_, we can register Cpu0 backend classes at LLVMInitializeCpu0TargetMC() on demand by the dynamic register mechanism as the above function, LLVMInitializeCpu0TargetMC().

 Now, it's time to work with AsmPrinter as follows,